TheJostler/btphone/README.md

 ## Run

-Simply run the btphone.py script in un your Python interrupter, or Use Pyinstaller to create the GUI application from inside the btphone-gui/build_d/f
+Simply run the btphone.py script in your Python interrupter, or Use Pyinstaller to create the GUI application from inside the btphone-gui/build_d/f